nnakash/hailo-rpi5-examples/README.md

 - **Extensible Framework:** Add new features like drink sizes, combo deals, or dietary restrictions with ease.
 - **Example Applications:** Can be integrated into drive-through machines, automatic GUI-based ordering kiosks, or mobile apps for faster food ordering.
 - **Future Enhancements:**
-  - **Speech-to-Text:** In the future, when Hailo chips support it, we plan to integrate Whisper for speech-to-text functionality.
-This will allow users to describe their orders verbally, enhancing accessibility and convenience.
   - **Image-Based Search:** We plan to add functionality to search menu items based on food images, providing another intuitive way for users to place orders.

 ---